 While the number of followers is the most hyped metric on Instagram, the most crucial metric is actually engagement.
 What exactly is engagement?
 And how can it be measured?
 Engagement amounts to how people interact with your page.
 This can be visible in likes and comments, but it’s more than that.
 A simple formula you can use to measure engagement is to divide the number of comments by your number of followers and multiply times 100.
 This percentage is your engagement rate for any individual post.

 Great, now that you know how to figure out your engagement rate, how do you bump it up a notch?
-Here are a few ways to do just that:

 Everyone likes to have things quantified, so let’s take a look at some of the Instagram stats that matter to everyone trying to make money on this social media platform.